 Phylum: Chordata - Class: Mammalia - Order: Rodentia - Family: Sciuridae

-Grey squirrels are now far more plentiful than red squirrels - indeed, since their introduction from North America, grey squirrels (Sciurus carolinensis) have replaced red squirrels in many parts of the British Isles.
-Fortunately there are still a few strongholds of red squirrels - notably on Anglesey, the Isle of Wight, Cumbria, Ireland and Scotland.
+Grey Squirrels are now far more plentiful than red squirrels - indeed, since their introduction from North America, grey squirrels (Sciurus carolinensis) have replaced Red Squirrels in many parts of the UK.
+Fortunately there are still a few strongholds of Red Squirrels in Britain - notably on Anglesey, the Isle of Wight, Cumbria, Ireland and Scotland.

 Squirrels also help to propagate trees, as they bury caches of nuts underground.
 Whenever they fail to recover these stores, some of the nuts may germinate and then new trees can arise.